MICLab-Unicamp/thalamus_benchmark_diffusion/README.md

 # Code Usage

 The notebooks represent each processing stage for the pipeline of this work.
-Soon we will have more notebooks added and detailed instructions for usage.
+The notebooks are enumerated according to the run order.

+1 - Patche_creation.ipynb

+This code creates the patches to be used during the training phase.
+It creates patches for all input channels as well as for all segmentation masks.

+2 - Training.ipynb

+Used to train the CNN models.
+Parameters such as the combination of input channels are allowed to be changed.

+3 - Patche_creation_finetuning.ipynb

+Equivalent to 1, but specifically for the fine tuning subset.

+4 - Finetuning.ipynb

+Used to finetune the models trained in notebook number 2.

+5 - Save inference (test set _20 subjects).ipynb

+This notebook uses any trained model to make inferences and save the prediction in .nii format.
+It could be done on the test subset or any other subgroup.

+6 - Evaluate_prediction.ipynb

+Notebook used to compute the metrics of each prediction.
+It also computes some statistics on the group's predictions.

-For now, inference.ipynb provides a way to segment the provided sample data with the included checkpoints.
+Alternatively, inference.ipynb could be used to segment the provided sample data with the included checkpoints.